sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-11-gjirokaster.md

 ![Alt text](/images/travel2/PXL_20230812_084550697.jpg)
 ![Alt text](/images/travel2/PXL_20230812_084522324.jpg)

 Ben and I hung back to check out the museum inside and Dan and the other kids headed out so Dan could get a coffee and the kids could run around a bit more.
 We found a great café for this the day before.
+Dan said when they were walking there, Sam tripped pretty bad and an old lady came over and spit on the ground and started stopming on it and yelling.
+Sam couldn't resist laughing though the tears.
+Another example of how wonderful the people of Albania have been to our kids.

-You could only see them if they popped their heads out, but they are about 30m behind us down the path...making potions.
+At the cafe, you could only see them if they popped their heads out, but they are about 30m behind us down the path...making potions.

 ![Alt text](./images/travel2/PXL_20230812_094211528.jpg)
 ![Alt text](/images/travel2/PXL_20230812_100439398.jpg)